Online Graduate Certificate in Psychology Programs

 How Are Online Psychology Courses Different From Campus-Based Programs?

-Students in online graduate certificate programs in psychology complete coursework identical to traditional on-campus coursework.
+Online psychology students complete coursework identical to on-campus programs.
 Distance learners require regular access to the internet and appropriate technology to complete coursework, but all academic requirements remain the same.

 Distance learners access asynchronous classes and other instructional videos through their school's learning management system.
-Synchronous classes, which meet at a specific time, require students to log on through a platform such as Adobe Connect to access lectures and participate in class discussions.
+Synchronous classes, which meet at a specific time, require students to log on to access lectures and participate in class discussions.

 Do Online Psychology Graduate Certificate Programs Require Students to Be On-Campus?